 Asian Chicken Salad

-- 1 package (3 ounces) oriental-flavor ramen noodle soup mix (I often use two packages of the noodles to give my kids more crunch to eat – at 14 cents a pop, I figure I can afford the splurge)
+- 1 package oriental-flavor ramen noodle soup mix, (I often use two packages of the noodles to give my kids more crunch to eat)

 - ½ cup pre-sliced almonds

-- 1/2 package (16 ounces) coleslaw mix or broccoli slaw mix (I use the broccoli slaw)
+- ½ package coleslaw or broccoli mix, (I use the broccoli slaw)